-- 1. Meet admission standards for the nursing program. - 2.
-Be a student in good standing and eligible to return to the previous nursing program.
+- 1. Meet admission standards for the Radiologic Technology program. - 2.
+Be a student in good standing and eligible to return to the previous Radiologic Technology program.

 Students must submit required documents for proof of current AHA Healthcare Provider CPR certification, immunizations and will be required to undergo a criminal background check and drug screen.